ariobarxan/CoinRadar/Readme.md

 - **Resources:** This directory holds the CoreData Containers and Assets folder
 - **Utils**: Utils is the directory that all the helping code implementations are stored in it.

 # Documentation
+The given description is succint as much as possible.
+View descriptions are only limited to cases which are out of ordinary implementation or have some important points.

 ## Model
+The model layer constitutes the gateway to the data that are shown in the app.
+They are created based on the API JSON response.
+They conform to Codeable protocol(responsible for coding and encoding).
+Initialization and updating the objects are done in their structs.
 ### Coin

 --
 ### Statistic
 --